Merete Joergensen, MBA, MSc

 Olivia Shopshear, MS

 Olivia is a senior director of Science and Regulatory Advocacy at the Pharmaceutical Research and Manufacturers of America (PhRMA).
-Olivia has extensive multi-disciplinary program management and policy experience in the biopharmaceutical and biodefense industries, ranging from pre-clinical product development to commercial tech transfer to global supply chain management.
-She currently leads PhRMA’s quality and manufacturing and data transparency advocacy programs.
+Olivia has extensive multi-disciplinary program management and regulatory policy experience in the biopharmaceutical and biodefense industries, ranging from pre-clinical product development to commercial tech transfer to global supply chain management.
+She currently leads PhRMA’s global quality and manufacturing, supply chain, and data transparency regulatory advocacy programs.

 Partnering with Industry Organizations in a collaborative, transparent, and trust based approach to deliver operational excellence and ensure process optimization utilizing Six Sigma/Lean principles (Green Belt certified).